pmprosociety/authcompanion/README.md

 AuthCompanion will help you build web application FASTER.

-The default configuration strives to be secure, sane and reliable for production.
-We ensure that AuthCompanion can start-up quickly and run smoothly in any environment... without having to study docs for hours.
+The default configuration strives to be reasonable, sane and reliable for gettings started easily - extra care should be taken/hardening for production environemnts.

-Think of this server as a base template for getting your new applications started with user management.
+Think of this server as a base JavaScript template for getting your new applications running with user management.

+We ensure that AuthCompanion can start-up quickly and run smoothly... without having to study the docs for hours.

 ## Demo